Eero $299 vs Deco $249 vs Orbi $699 — Mesh WiFi 2026

 4. Eero Pro 6E

-Buy from: Eero | Also on Amazon WiFi Standard: WiFi 6E (802.11ax+) Theoretical Speed: 6,000 Mbps Coverage Area: 6,000 sq. ft.
-(3-unit system) Nodes Included: 3 routers Warranty: 1 year (basic coverage)
+Buy from Eero WiFi Standard WiFi 6E (802.11ax+) Theoretical Speed 6,000 Mbps Coverage Area 6,000 sq. ft.
+(3-unit system) Nodes Included 3 routers Warranty 1 year (basic coverage)

-- Seamless Amazon Alexa integration
+- smooth Amazon Alexa integration

 - Fastest setup of any mesh system (< 5 minutes)